Bell provided the fastest mobile and fixed broadband services in Q1 2023: Ookla

 The company’s Q1 2023 Canada Market Report shows Bell offered a median download speed of 111.11Mbps.
 The last quarter listed Telus as providing the top download speed.
 While the Vancounver-based company’s speed did improve to 102.47Mbps in the most recent quarter, it didn’t match Bell’s pace.

-While Rogers offered the slowest mobile download speeds, it ranked first in upload speeds.
-The company’s speeds were 13.14Mbps, compared to 11.12Mbps at Bell and 10.98Mbps at Telus.
+While Rogers offered the slowest mobile download speed at 85.67Mbps, it ranked first in upload speeds.
+The company’s upload speed was 13.14Mbps, compared to 11.12Mbps at Bell and 10.98Mbps at Telus.

 Bell also offered the best 5G connection, with a 5G media download speed of 183.29 Mbps.
 Telus offered the second fastest speed at 158.56Mbps and Rogers was third with 125.64Mbps.